sleeplesseditor/FeedbackApp/README.md

 2) npm install
 3) npm run dev

+A live version of the app can be seen [here](http://nameless-retreat-85346.herokuapp.com/).

 The app is not currently responsive for mobile devices, but has plenty of potential for further development.